angadmaan/cybersecurity-learning/tryhackme/dns.md

 # TryHackMe – DNS Room

 ## What is DNS
-DNS (Domain Name System) is a system that translates human-readable domain names into IP addresses.
+DNS (Domain Name System) is a system that translate human-readable domain names into IP addresses.
 Computers communicate using IP addresses, but humans use domain names like google.com.
 DNS connects the two.

 Example: